muhib-360/FYP/model/Yolov11/readme.md

 - This project is currently in the development phase.
-We're exploring the potential of using YOLOv11 for detecting behavioral indicators related to suicide risk through visual data (e.g., facial expressions, body language, environment analysis).
+We're exploring the potential of using YOLOv11 for detecting behavioral indicators related to suicide risk through visual data (facial expressions).
 YOLOv11 is known for its high efficiency and real-time object detection capabilities, which may provide valuable insights in psychological assessments.

 ## Key Benefits ##